SeekkerChu/Height-Sex-Predictions_Python/README.md

-# Height-Predictions
+# Height-sex-prediction by Python
-Using Python to predict child height by linear, and predict category by classification regression
+Using Python to predict child height by linear, and predict sex by classification regression